andrii-hrechyn/auto-documentation/README.md

 # Auto Documentation

-Auto Documentation is a library for generating auto documentation for Laravel.
+Auto Documentation is a library for generating API documentation for Laravel.

 # What It Does
 This package allows you to generate API documentation.
 Based on [OpenAPI 3](https://github.com/OAI/OpenAPI-Specification) and [Redoc](https://github.com/Redocly/redoc)